aalmazanarbs/logstash-filter-request_classifier/README.md

-# Logstash Plugin
+# Logstash Filter Plugin

-This is a plugin for [Logstash](https://github.com/elastic/logstash).
+This is a filter plugin for [Logstash](https://github.com/elastic/logstash).

+With this plugin you can classify requested resources based on url.

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.